dmje/acta/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.0.20=

+* Fix: Fatal error displayed while editing WooCommerce attributes and other entities.

+= 2.0.19=

+* Fix: Purge All Cache permalink for WordPress subdirectory installations.

 = 2.0.18=